Intel Responds To Alleged Chip Flaw, Claims Effects Won't Significantly Impact Average Users - Slashdot

 This statement nicely illustrates the difference between "belief" and "knowledge".
 Also refer to "delusion".

 why are non broken AMD chips flagged intel?
-(Score:2)
+(Score:3)

 why are non broken AMD chips flagged intel?